Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 The Harmony™ Prenatal Test is done from 10 weeks of pregnancy and involves a simple blood test from the mother.
 It will also accurately identify the baby’s gender, but this will not be disclosed if you do not wish to know.

 Who can have the Harmony™ Prenatal Test?

-✓ If you are pregnant and wishes to have screening or it has not been possible to do the standard NHS test
+✓ If you are pregnant and wish to have screening or it has not been possible to do the standard NHS test

 ✓ If you Twin pregnancies

 ✓ IVF pregnancies including self and non-self donor pregnancies